khofstadter/CS220AU-DP/index.md

-# Media coverage of climate change and how wars are impact it: Case study of Palestine's war.
+# Media coverage of climate change and how wars impact it: Case study of Palestine's war.

 Media news, including social media platforms and online websites, are focusing on the minor causes of climate change such as consumer behavior and marginalizing a major cause which is military weapons such as bombs, weapo and nuclear wars.
 The video below is demonstrating an interview with a 86 years old man who lived during the Palestinian war which has lasted for 75 years until today.